Lab-Topology-Builder/LTB-K8s-Backend/docs/contributions/dev-cluster-setup.md

 kubectl virt help
 ```

+!!! info "You are ready to go!"
+    You're now ready to use the cluster for development or testing purposes.

 ## MetalLB

+You can optionally install MetalLB, currently it is not required to use the LTB operator.
-[MetalLB](https://metallb.universe.tf/) is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.
+[MetalLB](https://metallb.universe.tf/) is a load-balancer implementation for bare metal Kubernetes clusters.

 ### Install Operator Lifecycle Manager (OLM)